AmraniMohammed/machine-translation/README.md

 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._
+_Below you can find the instructions for installing and setting up your app._

 1. Go to [the project repo](https://github.com/AmraniMohammed/machine-translation)
 2. Clone the repo